SuriyyaGuliyeva/market_app2/README.md

 It's a Market App.
-Download and look at my 2nd Java project.
+Download and look at my MarketApp Java project.